schibsted/spid-tech-docs/resources/articles/authentication.md

 ## Obtaining a user token

-Obtaining user tokens by redirecting the user to SchAcc to log in is covered in depth in the [Implementing SSO guide](/implementing-sso/).
+Obtaining user tokens by redirecting the user to Schibsted account to log in is covered in depth in the [Implementing SSO guide](/implementing-sso/).

 While it is not recommended, or even feasible, to manually handle user